 I did my analysis in a Jupyter notebook, primarily making use of Pandas.
 My full analysis is available here.
 The data processing for this post is very simple — future posts will get much more interesting.
 After loading the data from the CSV files, my first step was to filter out the non-articles.

 Next, I created rules to handle links to online media platforms that have many different authors, such as GooglePlus, Medium, and SpeakerDeck.
 In these cases, I found adding the first part of the path after the domain was sufficient (e.g. medium.com/google-developers)

 Then I was able get the most popular blogs from the last 52 weeks.
 And the result is the most popular sites from the last year!
 The list below includes the site link and the number of times each site was featured on AndroidWeekly in the past year.

 12. commonsware.com 7

-If you found this post useful please ❤ ︎it below :)
+If this post was useful please follow me and ❤ ︎it below :)